ThachAndrew/SyntheticTimeSeries/README.md

 Using a synthetic dataset helps evaluate different machine learned models for noise and dynamic distribution shifts in time series data.

 # Usage

+The notebook consists of two parts.
+- Data Generation
-The provided Jupyter notebook helps the user visualize parameter tweaks.
+	- This helps the user visualize parameter tweaks.
 The last cell should be the one that actually generates the synthetic data file.
-In an ARIMA model there are 3 parameters that are used to help model the major aspects of a times series: seasonality, trend, and noise.
-These parameters are labeled linear_trend, seasonality, white_noise, weekday_factor.
+- AR fitting.
+	- This attempts to create an ARIMA from the synthetic data

 # Useful links